RonBulaon/CertificateMakerSender/README.md

 # CertificateMakerSender
-This tool will generate a training certificate in PDF format and send it to the recipient.
+This tool will read information from CSV file.
+The information will then be used to create a training certificate file in PDF format.
+If the creation is succesful, the PDF file will then be sent to the recipient of the certificate.

 ## GetttingStarted
 These instructions will help you get a copy of this tool and how to make it work on your device.